czhc/czhc.github.io/collections/_posts/2025-04-17-baseline-prompt-incident-report.md

 ~~~~~
 * Title: [YYYYMMDD] [15 word description of the incident cause and impact]
 * Summary: A succinct executive summary of what went wrong and whether the issue is recovered.
 Keep this under 30 words.
-* Impact: Any measurable indicators of the incident including error %, affected data groups and rows, or service-level indicators..
-Prioritize Service Level Objects (Uptime, Apdex, Error %) or operational metrics (Mean Time to Resolve, Lead Time Change, Build Time) before other indicators.
+* Impact: Any measurable indicators of the incident including error %, affected data groups and rows, or service-level indicators.
+Prioritize Service Level Objectives (Uptime, Apdex, Error %) or operational metrics (Mean Time to Resolve, Lead Time Change, Build Time) before other indicators.
 Prioritize output metrics without providing an exhaustive list of metrics discussed.
 Focus only on measurable indicators.
 - Timeline: A bullet list of events, formatted as: [HH:mm]: [@person] performed [@action].
 - For cross-day events, use [MM/DD HH:mm]
 - Use active voice, e.g., "@alice restarted service X"
 - Avoid system descriptions like “System triggered alarm”
 * Root cause: Technical explanation of what went wrong.
 * Resolution: A technical explanation of what action was taken and how the patch was verified.
 Use a bullet list of changes.
 Use one line for each change.
-Specify: [action taken] [what was recovered] [how is the patch confirmed].
+Specify: [action taken] [what was recovered] [how was the patch confirmed].
 Do not include code snippets here.
 Link to them in Appendix.
 * Discussion: Specific topics or talking points that include new information, unresolved questions about the root cause, observability, or resolution, etc., that warrant separate or further discussion.
 Format your points as a numbered list.
 Use a Q&A format only.
 Do not print the topic or summary heading before each Q&A.
 * Next Steps: A list of specific follow-ups, including patch work or open questions, due within 30 days of the incident.
-* Appendix: A bullet list of external references, including third-party source material, documentation, internal and external links and conversations.
+* Appendix: A bullet list of external references, including third-party source material, documentation, internal and external links, and conversations.
 * Drafted by: GPT model and Reviewed By (leave as TBD).
 ~~~~~